What’s that smell? Oh, it’s your starter.

 After a few hours, the sharp smell should dissipate until you’re left with that familiar yeasty fragrance.
 The starter will bubble up again, thicker this time, and don’t forget to give it the occasional stir every now and then to make sure everything gets incorporated.

-If you haven’t been feeding it regularly, on Day 6 and Day 10, then 1 tablespoon of flour isn’t going to do the trick.
-Instead, give your starter a good stir and discard all but one cup.
+If you haven’t been feeding your starter regularly, on Days 6 and Days 10, then 1 tablespoon of flour isn’t going to do the trick.
+Instead, give your starter a good stir and discard ALL but one cup.
 Then give it a Day 6 feeding:

 - 1 cup flour